najamelan/pharos/README.md

 More seriously, pharos is a small [observer](https://en.wikipedia.org/wiki/Observer_pattern) library that let's you create futures 0.3 streams that observers can listen to.

-I created it to leverage interoperability we can create by using async Streams and Sinks from the futures library.
+I created it to leverage interoperability we can create by using async [Stream](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.18/futures_core/stream/trait.Stream.html) and [Sink](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.18/futures/sink/trait.Sink.html
+) from the futures library.
 So you can use all stream combinators, forward it into Sinks and so on.

 Minimal rustc version: 1.39.